mehulagg/gitlab/doc/administration/maintenance_mode/behavior.md

 All users can log in and out of the GitLab instance.

 If Geo is enabled, logging out of secondary is allowed too.
 But logging back into secondary is currently broken.
 If a user is already logged into a secondary when maintenance mode is enabled, they will continue to be logged in, unless they log out themselves.
+This is [a known issue](https://gitlab.com/gitlab-org/gitlab/-/issues/296534).

 ## CI/CD